 · High school grade point average

-· ACT and/or SAT scores
+· ACT and/or SAT scores are NO LONGER required

 Students demonstrating notable talent or experience, as well as applicants from historically underrepresented populations, are strongly encouraged to apply.
 Applicants are encouraged to include in their application essay information about all media-related experience, as well as participation in the school’s High School Journalism Workshop, if applicable.